Sun journalist held ahead of showdown for Murdochs

 The three arrested on Thursday were detained at dawn and questioned over inappropriate payments made to police and public officials.

-The source familiar with the situation said one of those was Duncan Larcombe, royal editor and a former defence correspondent at the Sun, Britain's biggest selling daily newspaper.
+The source familiar with the situation said one of those was Duncan Larcombe, royal editor and a former defense correspondent at the Sun, Britain's biggest selling daily newspaper.

 A spokeswoman for Murdoch's British newspaper arm News International confirmed that one of those arrested was a Sun journalist but declined to give further details.